 Allow the Christmas Spiced Fruit Loaf to fully cool before slicing.

 This fruited loaf will last for 3 days in a proper bread bin.
 Serve sliced, as is, or slice and toast for a delicious, fruit and spice filled breakfast.
-A perfect treat for the build up to Christmas, or even on Christmas Day itself.

 If you have enjoyed this recipe for Christmas Spiced Fruit Loaf you may also like these: